Stanrenko/facttest/README.md

 1) Understanding how to export different kind of objects through SWIG

-2) Try and automate the creation of the interface file
+2) Try and automate the creation of the interface file and setup.py